food and history

 What is on a menu?
 I believe this question channels a rich tapestry of perspectives on food.
 A menu not only shows meals to choose from.
 It tells you about ingredients and their relationship with each other, their places of origin, and how they travelled to your plate.
 A menu is also a window into cooking techniques, restaurants’ philosophies, cooks’ individual preferences, and the regions they engage with culinarily.

 With lilly’s menu, I want to create a space to reflect on both – the broader historical, cultural, economic, and social concepts connected to food consumption and the nitty-gritty technical details of preparing specific meals.
-It’s about combining theory with practice and exploring Florence and Italy through an appetising lens.
+It’s about combining theory with practice and exploring the world through an appetising lens.
 That being said, I look forward to deconstructing the question “What’s on your menu?” and the door it provides toward the richness of culinary experiences with you together.

 Keep an eye on my blog for weekly articles on all things food!